Willnapolitano/C-language-studies-/README.md

 # C-language-studies-
-This is a repository for my studies about the C programming language
+This is a repository for my studies about the C programming language and my exercises about algorithms and data structures